giantswarm/operatorkit/README.md

   is executed at least once for each create/delete/update event.
 - Guarantees to perform only one successful deletion event reconciliation to avoid unnecessary, possibly expensive interactions with third party systems.
-- A deterministic informer implementation that guarantees the expected behaviour of configured resync periods and rate waits.
-- Convenient client library helpers for simpler client creation.
 - Resource wrapping to gain ability of composing resources like middlewares.
 - Control flow primitives that allow cancellation and repetition of resource implementations.